 When he is not at the winery or in the vineyards, John spends as much time as he can with his wife, their twin girls and son.
 He also enjoys cooking, running, music, and spending time with their chocolate lab.

-Elke Humphreys is the Office Manager at Hamel Family Wines, overseeing human resources, accounting and inventory management.
+Elke Humphreys is the Director of Business Operations at Hamel Family Wines, overseeing human resources, accounting and inventory management.

 When not keeping everyone in line at HFW, Elke enjoys spending time with her husband, gardening and learning to knit.

 Petra is an accomplished sommelier and beverage director with a career spanning 20 years in top California hotel restaurants and wineries such as Palace Hotel, W San Francisco, Darioush Winery, Ritz-Carlton, and Montage Healdsburg.
 Petra passed the Court of Master Sommeliers’ Advanced Exam and holds her Level 3 certification from Wine and Spirits Education Trust.
 She was named in FSR Magazine’s 40 under 40 Rising Stars in 2018 and the same year was awarded Best Sommelier by the Slovakian publication, Gurman Magazine.
 Petra’s mission is to create unforgettable memories and inspire lasting passions for food and wine for guests, from the first-time wine drinker to the seasoned aficionado.

 Maura Kinsella is the Associate Winemaker at Hamel Family Wines and is responsible for managing HFW’s winemaking operations that aim to capture the essence of our terroir through a meticulous method of vinification of lots by soil type and a utilization of traditional, low-intervention winemaking techniques.